How to Go Lectin-Free on a Budget

 Sign up HERE!

 You may be able to find everything you need for the week from a discount grocer like Aldi, Target, or Walmart.
 They carry the most popular seasonal produce items at prices that can’t be beat.
 There are even organic and grass-fed options now at most of these stores.
+If you live near an ethnic grocery store, take advantage of inexpensive imports (konjac noodles, coconut oil, cassava flour, green plantain chips) that are branded specialty items elsewhere (with a premium).

 To see what’s in season and to support your local farmers, head for the weekly open-air market.
 The best part about the farmers market is you can talk face-t0-face with the person who grew your food.
 Beware: not everything is cheaper at a farmers market (especially hard-t0-grow items like delicate berries).
 The taste and quality of imported grocery store produce, however, cannot even begin to compete with the taste of local, picked-ripe produce in season.
 Don’t be fooled by elaborate “seasonal” grocery store displays–they will often showcase cheaper, imported produce during local growing seasons that was not picked ripe.